 Reflux disease = gastro-esophageal reflux disease = GERD

 This widespread disease describes a chronic condition of increased reflux of gastric juices into the esophagus, which may lead to regurgitation, retrosternal pain, and hoarseness.

 As the mucous layer of the esophagus does not offer enough protection against the aggressive action of hydrochloric acid, the result may be esophagitis or even erosion (ulcers).
 The cause of reflux disease is a dysfunctional lower esophageal sphincter.

 The reasons for weakness in muscle tone may be:

 - poor nutrition (too much sugar and fat, carbonated beverages = “antacids”)

 - deficiency of vitamin B12

-- stress (via increase in the sympathetic nervous system)
+- stress (via an increase in the sympathetic nervous system)

 - increased pressure on the LES/intra-abdominal (pregnancy, obesity, digestion problems, lying down)

 Therapy is contingent on the triggering factors and primarily consists of removing these triggers.
 While simpler, stress-induced discomfort can often be improved by learning a relaxation procedure (e.g. PMR) and the avoidance of poor nutrition habits, surgery may be necessary for severe, chronic progression.